otre99/face_recognition_system/README.md

 # Compile

-The project depends on OpenCV 4.*
+The project depends on OpenCV 4.* (Tested with OpenCV 4.5.5)
 ```
 mkdir build
 cd build